Marienstern Abbey

 How long should I spend visiting?

-A visit to Marienstern Abbey typically takes around 2 to 3 hours, allowing enough time to explore the grounds and appreciate the architecture.
+A visit to Marienstern Abbey typically takes about 2-3 hours, allowing time to explore the grounds and appreciate the architecture.

 Is photography allowed?